Improving Workflow Integration with xPath: Design and Evaluation of a Human-AI Diagnosis System in Pathology: Results Findings

 \subsection{RQ2: Do pathologists work more efficiently with \xp?}

 Contrary to our hypothesis (\textbf{H2a}), participants spent an average of 7min13s examining each case using \xp, which is 1min17s higher than the traditional interface (ASAP).
-Our study suggests that pathologists tended to ($p$=0.050) invest more time in \xp~than the traditional interface.
-We believe this is partly because \xp~brings pathologists an extra workload to comprehend and oversee the AI findings.
+Our study suggests that participants tended to ($p$=0.050, Wilcoxon rank-sum test, same below) invest more time in \xp~than the traditional interface.
+We believe this is partly because \xp~brings participants an extra workload to comprehend and justify the AI findings.
 In the traditional interface, our participants share a similar workflow of examining the WSI --- they first scanned the entire WSI in low magnification, then prioritized studying one criterion (such as the brain invasion or the mitotic count) to ascertain a probable diagnosis as quickly as possible.
-They also checked Ki-67 slides to assist the diagnosis.
+They also checked Ki-67 slides to support their diagnosis.
 In this process, they collected evidence that accounts for a higher grade and memorized them in their minds.
 Once they acquired enough evidence, they would stop and make a grading decision.
 When using \xp, participants did not abandon their standard workflow as in the traditional interface.
 Rather, on top of their standard workflow, participants would perform the differential diagnosis based on AI's findings --- they clicked through each piece of evidence in \xp, justified it by registering into the WSI, and at times overrode AI by clicking the approve/decline/declare-uncertain buttons.
 These extra steps of interactions prolong participants' workflow ---

 \quo{System 2 (\xp) actually makes it longer because some of the images have sort of competing opinions --- whether this is mitosis or not \dots So I'd better take a closer look at what the machine suggests.}{3}